 COLLEGE – Anchored Northwestern’s offensive line his final three seasons, starting 40 games at right tackle…Recognized as a first-team All-American by the Football Writers Association of America and was consensus second-team All-Big Ten as a senior…A key performer on a record-setting offense that averaged more than 500 net yards per game and ranked fourth nationally…Second-team All-Big Ten in 2004…Became a full-time starter as a sophomore in 2003…Majored in communication studies and minored in business institutions.

 PERSONAL – Attended Milford (Ohio) HS, where he allowed zero sacks as a senior and only one as a junior…Also lettered in basketball and track at Milford…Full name: Zachary David Strief…Born Sept.
 22, 1983 in Cincinnati, Ohio.

-New Orleans Saints Zach Strief speaks with reporters on Monday, January 13, 2014 (New Orleans Saints video)

-New Orleans Saints OL Zach Strief speaks with reporters after practice on Tuesday, January 7, 2014.
+Zach Strief speaks with reporters on Monday, September 29, 2014.
+Video by Alex Restrepo.
 (New Orleans Saints video)

+Zach Strief speaks with reporters on Monday, September 22, 2014.
+Video by Justin Stout (New Orleans Saints video)